 Some thing are free.
 Many community colleges and universities allow people over a certain age to take or audit classes for free.

 I belong to a regular gym.
 I take classes.
 Sometimes I can’t do all the moves – not because I’m old, in most cases, but because I didn’t do enough gymnastics as a child.
 No problem.
 Few people of any age can do all of the moves and all the instructors will suggest modifications.
 I also work out on my own with weights.
-I started working with a trainer just over two years ago, when I had an injury and couldn’t find a competent physical therapist.

 My city has tons of Meetup groups.
 They don’t ask your age.
 If you don’t want to go to a movie alone, join a group based on your interest, not your age.